Photo by ALPA PROD / Shutterstock.com

-My partner calls vinegar nature’s Clorox, and he’s right.
-The humble product cleans and sanitizes without harsh chemicals, and that’s in addition to all its uses in preparing food.
+Vinegar is an amazing household staple.
+The humble product cleans and sanitizes without harsh chemicals — and that’s in addition to all its uses in preparing food.

-But the stinky stuff has loads of other uses, from DVD repair to dandruff control.
-Here are 83 ways to get started.
+The stinky stuff has loads of uses, from DVD repair to dandruff control.
+Here are 82 ways to get started.
 (Note: Unless otherwise specified, “vinegar” means white vinegar.)

 Some people swear by using a mixture of cider vinegar and baking soda instead of shampoo.
 Others swear at it, because apparently it doesn’t work for everyone.
-Do a web search for the basics and try it for yourself.
+Do an internet search for the basics and try it for yourself.

 2. Hair rinse